Spring Steven Biggs - Fig Expert Spring Steven Biggs - Fig Expert

 • A friend had a century-old farmhouse with an uninsulated, unheated, earth-floored basement…fantastic for dormant figs. That’s the kind of space that keeps fig trees dormant.

-• My garage is unheated and is a perfect spot for overwintering dormant figs.
+• My garage is minimally heated and is a perfect spot for overwintering dormant figs.

 • Some modern homes have a good root cellar—and the desirable temperatures for root cellaring also work well for keeping fig trees dormant.